Monday, 7 April 2025

 International Women's Day slogan Preston Mail Centre, ??/03/2025

 Update 25 March.
-I'm indebted to RW for a copy of the Mother's Day Slogan in use at Peterborough Mail Centre this year.
+I'm indebted to RW for a copy of the Mother's Day Slogan in use at Peterborough Mail Centre 24-03-2025.

 Remember Mother's Day 30 March 2025 Peterborough Mail Centre 24-03-2025 (digitally enhanced).